What Music Works Best in Casinos?

 How Does Music Affect People?

 Music is an ever-present phenomenon in our lives.
-Kids learn the alphabet through song, much of our religious rites are performed through music, listening to live music is a pastime of many, while listening to music on headphones is a must for many people, whether alone in their rooms or riding public transit.
+Listening to live music is a pastime of many, while listening to music on headphones is a must for many people, whether alone in their rooms or riding public transit.

 The cafes and stores we frequent are rarely silent, even if we don’t notice the music that they are playing, and marketers seem to come up with a new jingle to stick in our minds every day.
 But how much does music actually impact us?